metadatacenter/cedar-manual/docs/_cadsr_users/finding_cdes.md

 ## Search for CDEs by permissible values
 {: #search-by-pv}
 The CEDAR Workbench also supports a flexible syntax to search for CDEs by permissible value.
-This syntax is based on the patterns `[pv]VALUE` and `[pv]=VALUE`, which enable partial and exact matches, respectively.
+This syntax is based on the patterns `[pv]VALUE` and `[pv]=VALUE`, which enable partial and full exact matches, respectively.

 For example, the query `[pv]Female` will retrieve all the CDEs with the word `Female` in at least one of their permissible values.
 CDEs with values `Female` and `Female person` would be returned by this query.
 Adding an `=` sign to the query enforces exact-phrase matches.
 For example, the query `[pv]=Female` will return the CDEs with `Female` as one of their values, but it won't return CDEs with value `Female person`, since it does not match the query fully.